-Actions: Timeframe: Increase knowledge of fair housing laws through the following actions: 1.
+Ac tions: Timeframe: Inc rease knowledge of fair housing laws through the following actions: 1.
 By the end of 2022, post additional fair housing information at the Family Resource and Senior Centers and on their digital platforms.
-Starting in 2023, conduct an informational workshop at these locations once every two years.
+Starting in 2022, conduct an informational workshop at these locations once every two years.
 By the end of 2022 2.
 In 2023, conduct a fair housing information session for the City Council.
 Invite local nonprofits (including the Orange County Human Relations Commission, the Kennedy Commission, and People for Housing O.C.) to attend.
 By the end of 2023 3.
-Publish Fair Housing information, including any community meetings in Brea Line (city newsletter), as well as non-traditional media, such as Instagram and Facebook, and conduct targeted outreach to tenants, mobile home park residents, and other lower-income populations.
-Annually Increase the distribution of fair housing materials by at least 25 percent to increase awareness of fair housing options among residents, including special needs groups and low-income residents.
+Publish Fair Housing information, including any community meetings in Brea Line (city newsletter), as well as non- traditional media, such as Instagram and Facebook, and conduct targeted outreach to tenants, mobile home park residents, and other lower-income populations.
+Annually 4.
+Increase the distribution of fair housing materials by at least 25 percent to increase awareness of fair housing options among residents, including special needs groups and low-income residents.
 Seek to increase the number of Brea residents counseled through the Fair Housing Council of Orange County from an average of 70 to 75 annually.
-Annually, between 2021-2029. op portunity areas through the following actions: 5.
+Annually, between 2021-2029 rease quality of affordable housing and access to opportunities in low portunity areas through the following actions: 5.
 Include information about rehabilitation resources in City newsletters and on the City website, including the availability of funds for accessibility improvements.
 Include translated information when feasible.
 Seek to assist 12-15 households annually.
 Starting in 2023, conduct targeted outreach in identified Low and Moderate Resource Annually